0ddlyoko/OddEngine/doc/Allocator.md

 New Allocation can be made, and will be set to the first best fit, which will cause less fragmentation than first-fit or worst-fit.

 ### Deallocations
-Individual deallocatoins can be made.
+Individual deallocations can be made.

-## Pool Allocator
+## Block Allocator
-A Pool Allocator allocates a bunch of fixed size.
+A Block Allocator allocates a bunch of fixed size.
 This results in a fast allocation and deallocation, without needing to align each allocation since all allocations have the same size.
 We store internally a linked list of pointers to free blocks.

 ### Allocations